 Another Problem On The Health Horizon: Medicare Is Running Out Of Money

-Everyone involved even tangentially in health care today is completely consumed by the coronavirus pandemic, as they should be.
+Everyone involved even tangentially in health care today is consumed by the coronavirus pandemic, as they should be.
 But the pandemic is accelerating a problem that used to be front and center in health circles: the impending insolvency of Medicare.

-With record numbers of Americans out of work, fewer payroll taxes are rolling in to fund Medicare spending, the numbers of beneficiaries are rising, and Congress dipped into Medicare's reserves to help fund the COVID-19 relief efforts this spring.
+With record numbers of Americans out of work, fewer payroll taxes are rolling in to fund Medicare spending, the number of beneficiaries is rising, and Congress dipped into Medicare's reserves to help fund the COVID-19 relief efforts this spring.

 "I think we have a real, impending health care crisis," said Dr. David Shulkin, who was undersecretary for health at the Department of Veterans Affairs under President Barack Obama for two years and led the VA for a year under Donald Trump.

-In April, Medicare's trustees reported that the Part A Trust Fund, which pays for hospital and other inpatient care, would start to run out of money in 2026.
+In April, Medicare's trustees reported that the Part A trust fund, which pays for hospital and other inpatient care, would start to run out of money in 2026.
 That is the same as the projection in 2019.
 But the trustees cautioned at the time that their projections did not include the impact of COVID-19 on the trust fund.

 "Given the uncertainty associated with these impacts, the Trustees believe that it is not possible to adjust the estimates accurately at this time," said the report.